Updated 30th of December 2020

 Will this affect shipping between Northern Ireland and the UK Mainland?

-For shipments going from Northern Ireland to the UK Mainland, unfettered access with no checks has been promised however this may change and checks may still be required.
+For shipments going from Northern Ireland to the UK Mainland, no additional paperwork or checks will be required.

 Will this affect shipping between Northern Ireland and the Republic of Ireland?

 There will not be any new checks or paperwork on shipments moving between NI and IE.

 What about shipments going from Northern Ireland and EU Countries e.g NI to France?